• How to Become a Blockchain Engineer in 2025 (Skills, Salaries, Interviews & Career Map)

 • Implement a proxy pattern for contract upgrades and explain the security implications.

-A recruiter recently shared on a forum that nearly 70% of candidates fail Solidity interviews because they treat it like “just another language” instead of understanding its quirks, like storage vs. memory usage or fallback functions.
+A recruiter recently shared on a forum that Recruiters often say many candidates stumble in Solidity interviews because they treat it like ‘just another language’ instead of respecting EVM constraints (storage/memory, call patterns, reentrancy surfaces).
 If you want to stand out, mastering Solidity is non-negotiable.

 👉 Read our blog and get prepared for Solidity interview